Single Arm DB Incline Bench

 • Keep your shoulder blades retracted (pulled back) throughout the movement.

-• Focus on smooth, controlled movement rather than speed.
+• Focus on smooth, controlled reps.

 Key Benefits